 - Transfer it to the oven and roast for 1 hour and 30 minutes or till the internal temperature reaches 170.
 Let sit for 10 to 15 minutes before carving.

-- Let the Chicken rest before cutting through it - You don’t want to lose all the juice in the chicken, so it's very important to leave the chicken to cool a bit
+- Let the chicken rest before cutting through it so that you don’t want to lose all the juice in the chicken.

-Making a perfect oven roasted chicken is not a rocket science neither does it require having any chef skills.
+Making a perfect oven-roasted chicken is not rocket science neither does it require having any chef skills.
 After all, our grandmothers effortlessly made perfect roasted chicken without any culinary skills. 🙂

 If you make this Roasted Chicken recipe, I’d love to see pictures of your creations on Instagram and Facebook.#cheflolaskitchen